fern-api/fern/docs/defining-the-data-model.md

 # Defining the data model

-## Defining Types

-With Fern, there are four ways to define a type:
+With Fern, you can make your own types!
+There are four ways to define a type:

 - [Objects](#objects)
 - [Unions](#objects)